Ricardinho (footballer, born November 1982)

-Ricardo Alves Fernandes (born November 6, 1982), also known as Ricardinho, is a Brazilian former footballer.
-He played in several teams in Brazil, the Middle East, Asia and Europe.
+Ricardo Alves Fernandes (born 6 November 1982), also known as Ricardinho, is a Brazilian former professional footballer played as a defender in several teams in Brazil, the Middle East, Asia and Europe.

 Career

-On March 4, 2005 Ricardinho made his debut for Vasco da Gama coming on for Diego Pereira Corrêa in the 11th minute in the team's 1–0 defeat against Volta Redonda in the Campeonato Carioca.
-Ricardinho made his first assist for Vasco da Gama with a cross to Romario in the 2x2 tied against rivals Flamengo in the Maracanã on March 20, 2005.
+On 4 March 2005, Ricardinho made his debut for Vasco da Gama coming on for Diego Pereira Corrêa in the 11th minute in the team's 1–0 defeat against Volta Redonda in the Campeonato Carioca.
+He made his first assist for Vasco da Gama with a cross to Romario in the 2:2 tie against rivals Flamengo in the Maracanã on 20 March 2005.

-On July 20, 2008, the Egyptian club Zamalek signed contract with Ricardo Alves Fernandes for three seasons in a $1,000,000 contract.
+On 20 July 2008, the Egyptian club Zamalek signed contract with Ricardo Alves Fernandes for three seasons in a $1,000,000 contract.

-On February 4, 2012, Ricardinho scored in the 60th minute, on his debut for Navibank Sài Gòn F.C. on a 2x0 win against Hoang Anh Gia Lai FC in the V.League 1.
+On 4 February 2012, Ricardinho scored in the 60th minute, on his debut for Navibank Sài Gòn in a 2–0 win against Hoang Anh Gia Lai FC in the V.League 1.